somabhamukherjee/QuasiconvexLSE/Readme.md

 library(QuasiconvexLSE)
 ```

+Note that the above package requires CPLEX and the R-package RCPLEX.

 **References**

 Somabha Mukherjee, Rohit K. Patra, Andrew L. Johnson, and Hiroshi Morita. **Least Squares Estimation of a Monotone Quasiconvex Regression Function**.
 2020. arXiv:2003.04433